Cart 0

 Students practice drawing, painting, sculpture, and related media, and they display their works in school exhibits and publications.

-Grade 9 Studio Art: Art History Re-Imagined
+Grade 9 Visual Art: History and Practice

 Grades 11 and 12 Studio Art: Drawing